-Here is how the DNS Failover services works: DNS Failover services are configured on A records which point to IP addresses.
-DNS Made Easy’s monitoring nodes check your primary IP address on a 2 to 4 minute monitoring window.
-You can setup the monitoring servers to check if your service is running on either TCP, UDP, HTTP, or HTTPS protocols, and on any port.
+DNS Failover services are configured on A records which point to IP addresses.
+DNS Made Easy’s monitoring nodes check your primary IP address on a 2 to 4-minute monitoring window.
+You can set up the monitoring servers to check if your service is running on either TCP, UDP, HTTP, or HTTPS protocols, and on any port.
 As soon as your primary server fails to respond from at least two different geographic monitoring locations, your DNS is instantly updated on all DNS Made Easy name servers globally to point a secondary IP address as long as it does respond on the same port and protocol configured.
-You can specify up to 5 IP addresses for each of your host names.
-The steps to configure DNS Failover are as follows:
+You can specify up to 5 IP addresses for each of your hostnames.

 - Access the DNS Records for your domain

-Add an A record (if one does not exist already)
+- Add an A record (if one does not exist already)

-Add a Contact List (if one does not exist already)
+- Add a Contact List (if one does not exist already)

-Step 3: Add an A record
+3. Add an A record

 We will add a root record (an A record with the name field left blank) to the domain example.io (A) with an IP address of 220.127.116.11 (B) and a TTL of 180 (D) seconds.
 If you are adding DNS Failover to an existing A record, then you will want to edit the TTL of this record to set it to a lower value.
-Records which use DNS Failover services should have a TTL between 180-300 seconds.
+Records that use DNS Failover services should have a TTL between 180-300 seconds.
 You can learn more about recommended TTL values here.
 Click “Submit”.

 Give the contact list an identifiable name and enter the email address(es) you would like included in the list, one per line.
-Click “Submit” Note: Groups are discussed in a separate tutorial here, however if you are the only user for your account your contact list should be part of the “Default” group.
+Click “Submit” Note: Groups are discussed in a separate tutorial here, however, if you are the only user for your account your contact list should be part of the “Default” group.
 Otherwise, it should be part of whatever group is set up to have management permissions for the domain.

-Step 7: Configure Failover
+7. Configure Failover